 FIX: Windows XP Screen Goes Black

 Windows XP is, at this point, a fairly old operating system.
-However, there is still a decent amount of users who still use it, and some of them have been facing a weird problem.
-Namely, when you turn your computer on, it will show the Windows XP startup screen, and the screen goes black, rendering your computer useless.
+However, there are still a decent number of users who still use it, and some of them have been facing a peculiar problem.
+That is, when they turn their computers on, they see the Windows XP startup screen, then the screen goes black, rendering their computers useless.

 This issue plagues quite a few users, and the root cause behind it is still unknown.
-There are a few possible causes, such as explorer.exe not loading, or power issues, and even video card driver issues, but none has been confirmed as the only solution.
+There are a few possible causes, such as explorer.exe not loading, power issues, and even video card driver issues, but none has been confirmed as the definitive solution.

 There are a couple of things that you can try.
 They’ve all been reported to work for various users, and which one works mostly depends on what is causing the problem in your specific case.
 You can go ahead and try them one by one, and see which of them helps you with the issue.